avcixm/academicprofile/index.md

 </div>

-I am an Assistant Professor in Applied Mathematics at Athabasca University (joined July, 2022).
-This academic portfolio provides an up-to-date, structured summary of my professional contributions as a faculty member at Athabasca University and the previous institutions, highlighting my work in teaching, research, and service to the academic and broader community.
+I am an Assistant Professor in Applied Mathematics Department at Athabasca University, where I have been a faculty member since July 2022.
+This academic portfolio offers a comprehensive and structured overview of my professional contributions at Athabasca University and previous institutions.
+It highlights my work in teaching, research, and service to both the academic community and the broader society.
 <!-- CV:START HOME -->

 ## Degrees